rommms07/laravel-vue-template/README.md

 ```

 ## Run
-Execuute the following command in a separate instance of a terminal to start the application;
+Execute the following command in a separate instance of a terminal to start the application;

 In `./client`: `npm run serve`
 In `./server`: `php artisan serve`